Climate of Sydney: Autumn

 Late summer conditions usually continue until the last week of March.
 Most heavy rainfall events usually occur in late summer and early autumn as the subtropical ridge of high pressure, which rotates counterclockwise, is to the south of Australia and therefore give way for moist easterlies from the Tasman Sea and as well as low pressure systems to penetrate the region.
+In the early 19th century, March was considered the wet season by explorer William Wentworth, as it was more prone to flooding than other months.

 The transition from late summer to autumn is gradual, with noticeably cooler and crisper conditions taking in effect by around mid-April.
 Temperatures in autumn are usually consistent and stable, lacking any extremes that tend to be experienced in spring and summer.
+Sydney's northern suburbs generally experience slightly cooler temperatures than the coastal suburbs, creating favourable conditions for deciduous trees.
+During autumn, suburbs such as Pymble and Turramurra are known for their colourful displays, particularly those of sweet gum trees.

 The lowest maximum temperature in autumn is 11.3 C, recorded on 24 May 1904.
 The highest maximum autumn temperature ever recorded at Sydney Airport was recorded on 9 March 1983, with the temperature peaking at 41.2 C. Though the hottest autumn day ever recorded in Sydney's metropolitan area was on 6 March 1938 when Richmond RAAF hit 41.9 C.